 WHAT DO YOU FEED YOUR SALMON?

-Our feed contains ingredients based on the nutritional requirements of wild salmon.
+Our salmon are fed a nutritionally balanced diet which is formulated by salmon nutritionists.
+The feed formulation will vary throughout the lifecycle of the salmon depending on their requirements - this is affected by which stage of growth they are at and also the season - much like us as humans, they require different levels of nutrients throughout the different stages of their life cycle.
 The feed carries Certificates of Analysis from registered laboratories, is certified GMO and BSE-free, and all ingredients are fully traceable.
-The feed consists of fish meal (sourced from sustainable fisheries), fish oil, animal protein and oil, vegetable protein meals, wheat/starch and vitamins and minerals including the natural antioxidant Astaxanthin.
+The feed consists of fish meal (sourced from sustainable fisheries), fish oil, animal protein and oil, vegetable protein meals, wheat/starch and vitamins and minerals including the antioxidant Astaxanthin.
 All protein sources we use in our feed are from those also used for human consumption.

 DO YOU DYE YOUR SALMON?

 Our salmon feed contains Astaxanthin which is naturally found in algae and krill and is an essential micronutrient for salmon.
 It is so important to the salmon that they have evolved the capacity to store it in their muscle tissue and that’s what makes salmon pink.
 Salmon use it to protect their precious omega-3 oils and ultimately it protects their eggs.
 Because it is such a powerful antioxidant, Astaxanthin is also used in other foods for human consumption, including dietary supplements.